xmartinezpujol/wpa-ssr-react/README.md

 * Build process needs a bit more work.
 Dev environtment could be run also in Docker.

 * ARIA

+* Stateless components and simple Stateful ones could be isolated in a global UI package to reuse it as a dependency, also for other projects.
+That way we can develop with a shared library of components.

+* Add documentation of the different components in Storybook with the addon-info tab (See info button).
+I leave Card Component as an example.

 ### Tech Stack
 ReactJS, Redux, Storybook, NodeJS, Express, Webpack4, Jest, Enzyme, Cypress.